 Mark Gilbert – Chair

 Mark has over 30 years’ automotive industry experience, for international company’s Volvo, and the BMW Group, where he held a number of senior executive roles, both in Asia and New Zealand.
-Since 2012, Mark has become a Professional Director, with Chair / Independent Director roles in a diverse range of organisations.
+Since 2012, Mark has become a Professional Director, with Chair and/or Independent Director roles in a diverse range of organisations, covering both private and public sectors.

 Current roles